 Alice is familiar with representation for utility patents on plants and provisions under the Plant Patent Act and the Plant Variety Protection Act.
 Alice has also prosecuted patents involving many types of trees, corn and rice.
 She has advised on patents involving U.S., Patent Cooperation Treaty (PCT) and foreign countries for various plants and plant techniques for universities and other organizations.
 She is familiar with wheat, watermelon and the like.

-Prior to practicing law, Dr. Martin was a Professor of Obstetrics and Gynecology at Northwestern University Medical School as well as a certified Medical Geneticist and Cytogenetics Laboratory director at Northwestern Memorial Hospitals.
+Prior to practicing law, Alice worked as a professor of obstetrics and gynecology at Northwestern University Medical School, as well as a certified Medical Geneticist and Cytogenetics Laboratory director at Northwestern Memorial Hospitals.
 She was the principal investigator on many NIH and NCI research grants.
 Her academic and research experience provides insight and understanding of the inventions to be protected by universities.

 She has written more than 100 articles for scientific and legal publications and delivered more than 50 presentations nationally and internationally on scientific and legal issues.